menacit/practical_cryptography_course/28-net_crypt.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% William Warby (CC BY 2.0)" -->
-Traffic can be intercepted anywhere between the laptop in your couch and the server in a DC.
+Network traffic can be intercepted anywhere between your phone in a café and TikTok's fancy data center in Shenzhen.

 ![bg right:30%](images/28-face.jpg)